mrange/PushStream6/BLOG.md

   // Filters a PushStream using a filter function
   //  Note the use of [<InlineIfLambda>] to inline both the filter function f and the PushStream function ps let inline filter ([<InlineIfLambda>] f) ([<InlineIfLambda>] ps : _ PushStream) : _ PushStream = fun ([<InlineIfLambda>] r) ->
+    // ps is the previous push stream which we invoke with our receiver lambda
+    //  Our receiver lambda checks if each received value passes filter function f
+    //  If it does we pass the value to r, otherwise we return true to continue
-    ps (fun v -> if f v then r v else true)
+    //  f, ps and r are lambdas that should be inlined due to InlineIfLambda ps (fun v -> if f v then r v else true)

   // Maps a PushStream using a mapping function let inline map ([<InlineIfLambda>] f) ([<InlineIfLambda>] ps : _ PushStream)  : _ PushStream = fun ([<InlineIfLambda>] r) ->
+    // ps is the previous push stream which we invoke with our receiver lambda
+    //  Our receiver lambda maps each received value with map function f and
+    //  pass the mapped value to r
+    //  If it does we pass the value to r, otherwise we return true to continue
-    ps (fun v -> r (f v))
+    //  f, ps and r are lambdas that should be inlined due to InlineIfLambda ps (fun v -> r (f v))

   // Folds a PushStream using a folder function f and an initial value z let inline fold ([<InlineIfLambda>] f) z ([<InlineIfLambda>] ps : _ PushStream) =
     let mutable s = z
+    // ps is the previous push stream which we invoke with our receiver lambda
+    //  Our receiver lambda folds the state and value with folder function f
+    //  Returns true to continue looping
+    //  f and ps are lambdas that should be inlined due to InlineIfLambda
+    //  This also means that s should not need to be a ref cell which avoids
+    //  some memory pressure
     ps (fun v -> s <- f s v; true) |> ignore s

   // It turns out that if we pipe using |> the F# compiler don't inline
   //  the lambdas as we like it to.
-  //  So define a more restrictive version of |> that applies function f to a function v
+  //  So define a more restrictive version of |> that applies function f
+  //  to a function v
-  //  As both f and v are restibted to lambas we can apply InlineIfLambda let inline (|>>) ([<InlineIfLambda>] v : _ -> _) ([<InlineIfLambda>] f : _ -> _) = f v
+  //  As both f and v are restricted to lambas we can apply InlineIfLambda let inline (|>>) ([<InlineIfLambda>] v : _ -> _) ([<InlineIfLambda>] f : _ -> _) = f v
 ```